Things to Do in Boulogne-sur-Mer

 If you have an interest in wartime history, the cemetery of Étaples lies close by.
 This poignant destination is the resting place of over 10,000 French and British soldiers who sacrificed their lives in the First World War.

 Tempted?
-Start your Boulogne-sur-Mer adventure with P&O today when you book our Dover to Calais ferry crossing.
+Start your Boulogne-sur-Mer adventure with P&O today when you take a ferry to France via our Dover to Calais route.